abitofhelp/hybrid_app_ada/docs/formal/software_test_guide.md

 ### 1.1 Purpose

-This Software Test Guide describes the testing approach, test organization, execution procedures, and guidelines for the Simple_Hybrid project.
+This Software Test Guide describes the testing approach, test organization, execution procedures, and guidelines for the Hybrid_App_Ada project.

 ### 1.2 Scope